-- A. Appurtenant structures used solely for parking of vehicles or storage may be newly constructed or substantially improved in special flood hazard areas such that the floor is below the Base Flood Elevation, provided the structure is designed and constructed in accordance with the requirements by this section. - B. Upon completion of the structure, certification that the requirements of this section have been satisfied shall be provided to the Floodplain Administrator for verification. - C. For A Zones (A, AE, A1-30, AH, AO), appurtenant structures used solely for parking of vehicles or storage with the floor is below the Base Flood Elevation, provided the structure is designed and constructed in accordance with the following requirements: - 1.
+- A. Appurtenant structures used solely for parking of vehicles or storage may be newly constructed or substantially improved in special flood hazard areas such that the floor is below the base flood elevation, provided the structure is designed and constructed in accordance with the requirements of this section. - B. Upon completion of the structure, certification that the requirements of this section have been satisfied shall be provided to the floodplain administrator for verification. - C. For A zones (A, AE, A1-30, AH, AO), appurtenant structures used solely for parking of vehicles or storage when the floor is below the base flood elevation, provided the structure is designed and constructed in accordance with the following requirements: - 1.
 Use of the appurtenant structure must be limited to parking of vehicles or storage. - 2.
-The portions of the appurtenant structure located below the Base Flood Elevation must be built using flood resistant materials. - 3.
+The portions of the appurtenant structure located below the base flood elevation must be built using flood resistant materials. - 3.
 The appurtenant structure must be adequately anchored to prevent flotation, collapse and lateral movement. - 4.
-Any machinery or equipment servicing the appurtenant structure must be elevated or floodproofed to or above the Base Flood Elevation. - 5.
-The appurtenant structure must comply with floodway encroachment provisions in 15.04.050(F).

-- 6. The appurtenant structure must be designed to allow for the automatic entry and exit of flood waters in accordance with 15.04.050(G). - D. For V Zones (VE, V1-30 and V), floodproofing of non-residential structures is prohibited.
-All structures must be elevated and constructed according to the requirements set forth in 15.04.051.
+Any machinery or equipment servicing the appurtenant structure must be elevated or floodproofed to or above the base flood elevation. - 5.
+The appurtenant structure must comply with floodway encroachment provisions in Section 15.04.050(F). - 6.
+The appurtenant structure must be designed to allow for the automatic entry and exit of floodwaters in accordance with Section 15.04.050(G). - D. For V zones (VE, V1-30 and V), floodproofing of nonresidential structures is prohibited.
+All structures must be elevated and constructed according to the requirements set forth in Section 15.04.051.
+(Ord.
+21-07 § 10, 2021.)